-> This afternoon our attention turns to chocolate at the Perugina chocolate factory – surely every chocoholic's dream.
+For departures in 2019 this afternoon our attention turns to chocolate at the Perugina chocolate factory – surely every chocoholic's dream.
 Founded over a century ago, this chocolatier quickly became one of Italy's top confectionary exporters.
 If you're not already familiar with Perugina's foil-wrapped hazelnut 'Baci' chocolates, each hiding a romantic love note, you will be after our tour.

 This morning we head for Assisi, an elegant hill town dominated by the vast Basilica of St Francis complex, which includes a Franciscan monastery and two churches.
 Sitting on the green hillside with the town climbing ever higher behind it, this is a UNESCO World Heritage site that attracts pilgrims from around the world.